Hindustani classical music: History

 Around the 12th-century, Hindustani classical music diverged from what eventually came to be identified as Carnatic classical music.
 The central notion in both systems is that of a melodic musical mode or raga, sung to a rhythmic cycle or tala.
 It is melodic music, with no concept of harmony.
-These principles were refined in the musical treatises Natya Shastra, by Bharata (2nd–3rd century CE), and Dattilam (probably 3rd–4th century CE).
+These principles were refined in the musical treatises Natya Shastra, by Bharata Muni (2nd–3rd century CE), and Dattilam (probably 3rd–4th century CE).

 In medieval times, the melodic systems were fused with ideas from Persian music, particularly through the influence of Sufi composers like Amir Khusro, and later in the Mughal courts, noted composers such as Tansen flourished, along with religious groups like the Vaishnavites.
 Artists such as Dalptaram, Mirabai, Brahmanand Swami and Premanand Swami revitalized classical Hindustani music in the 16-18th century.

 After the 16th century, the singing styles diversified into different gharanas patronized in different princely courts.
 Around 1900, Vishnu Narayan Bhatkhande consolidated the musical structures of Hindustani classical music, called ragas, into a few thaats based on their notes.
 This is a very flawed system but is somewhat useful as a heuristic.

 Distinguished musicians who are Hindu may be addressed as Pandit and those who are Muslim as Ustad.
 An aspect of Hindustani music going back to Sufi times is the tradition of religious neutrality: Muslim ustads may sing compositions in praise of Hindu deities, and Hindu pandits may sing similar Islamic compositions.

 Vishnu Digambar Paluskar in 1901 founded the Gandharva Mahavidyalaya, a school to impart formal training in Hindustani classical music with some historical Indian Music.
 This was a school open to all and one of the first in India to run on public support and donations, rather than royal patronage.
-Many students from the School's early batches became respected musicians and teachers in North India.
+Many students from the school's early batches became respected musicians and teachers in North India.
 This brought respect to musicians, who were treated with disdain earlier.
-This also helped spread of Hindustani classical music to masses from royal courts.
+This also helped spread of Hindustani classical music to the masses from royal courts.